 Claude Bernard mostly worked in Paris in the Hospital after he gave the examination and cleared the internship exam at the Faculty of Medicine.

-In conclusion, Claude Bernard was a genius man who bought the idea of bringing the study of life and its process to medicine.
+Claude Bernard was a genius man who bought the idea of bringing the study of life and its process to medicine.
 He had an innovative and logical mind, his imagination was very expanded, his experimental ability was unique.
 His way of seeing life was very different and very practical.
 His contributions are useful now everywhere.
 I hope my article was informative and readable.
 If you have any queries you can ask in the comments I’ll surely answer.
 Thank you!